ggosti/learningRNN/README.md

 - Pandas
 - NetworkX

-You may install the Python requirements with `pip install -r requirements.txt` or `conda install --yes --file requirements.txt`.
+You may install the Python requirements with `pip install -r requirements.txt` or `conda install --yes --file requirements.txt`, or is you want to create a new conda enviroment `conda create --name myenv --file requirements.txt'.

 Test